tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 with cycle-accurate modeling, the most abstract level, and extending upwards in abstraction as far as the eye can see.
-Common transaction-level abstractions today include: cycle-accurate, approximately- timed, loosely-timed, untimed, and token-level.
+Common transaction-level abstractions today include: cycle-accurate, approximately-timed, loosely-timed, untimed, and token-level.

 The acronym TLM also refers to a system of code elements used to create transaction-level models.
 TLM-1 and TLM-2.0 are two TLM